 I really miss the salty sea air & the crystalline azul ocean is so breathtaking.
 I still don't understand what makes it so blue!
 The beaches here are rocky, at least near our resort, and they have these huge sandbags everywhere - "whales" they called them.
 Much of it has to do with Hurricane (Wilma) as we would learn later...
 2 1/2 years ago, I believe, that devastated the area.
 Interesting to note, it was pointed out to us later, where the jungle that surrounds the resort was killed by the salt water's storm surge.

-o of the dead jungle behind the resort
+this is a photo of the dead jungle behind the resort

 Okay, so back to our arrival.
 The rest of the day was sort of a blur, rightfully so.
 We figure a conservative tally for the day would have been one full bottle of champagne (plus one glass each in the lobby), one shot of tequila each, wine with dinner and TOO many cervezas to count!
 Our last memory was making the move to get in bed, and then both waking up around 2:30 a.m. fully clothed, lights all on and very confused!! :)